swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 ![Settings selection](/assets/images/getting-started-with-vscode-swift/toolchain-selection/configuration.png)

 The Swift extension will then prompt you to reload the extension in order to pick up the new toolchain.
-You must do so otherwise the extension will not function correctly:
+You must do so, otherwise the extension will not function correctly:

 ![Reload VS Code warning](/assets/images/getting-started-with-vscode-swift/toolchain-selection/reload.png)